-‘House of Cards’ Season 5: 2017 Release Date, Will Trump Influence The Plot?
+‘House Of Cards’ Season 5: 2017 Release Date, Will Trump Influence The Plot?

 — Kai Pflughaupt (@KaiPflughaupt) March 10, 2017

 Conspiracy theorist and House of Cards fans pointed to Press Secretary Sean Spicer wearing his flag pin upside down last week.
-White House Correspondent John Roberts pointed out the upside pin to Spicer, according to Deadline.
-Spicer acknowledged the Netflix hit series jovially stating “there’s no promo.”
+White House Correspondent John Roberts pointed out the upside down pin to Spicer, according to Deadline.
+Spicer acknowledged the Netflix hit series, jovially stating “there’s no promo.”

 Your loyalty has not gone unnoticed. https://t.co/ba1kz1yvXF